 His artistic gravitation to music—especially hip hop, a genre that has long showcased the linguistic inventiveness, complexity, and ever-evolving consciousness of black artists—is mirrored in Doek’s desire to be innovative, resourceful, and rooted in community-focused projects.

 Rémy Ngamije • Doek’s Founder • Chairperson • Artministrator

 Rémy Ngamije is Doek’s founder, the chairperson of the Doek Arts Trust, and Doek Arts CC’s artministrator.
 His odysseys through advertising, marketing, education, entrepreneurship, and literature culminated in Doek’s creation: an arts organisation committed to securing the long-term future of literature and writing in Namibia.
-Rémy is also a co-founder and the editor-in-chief of Doek!
+Rémy is also the editor-in-chief of Doek!
 Literary Magazine.